 It is the policy of the program to ensure students are informed of all applicable safety procedures and precautions within an MRI department.
 Each student on an annual basis will review the MRI PowerPoint and the screening form that has been developed by the College.
+Students MUST notify the program should their screening status change at any point throughout their time in the program.
 Students will follow clinical affiliate policies when performing observations or assisting in the MRI department.
-Students will not enter the magnetic field of the MRI suite until they have been properly screened by MRI trained personnel.
-Pregnant students will not be allowed in any MRI department.
+Students will not enter the magnetic field of the MRI suite until they complete MRI safety training in the classroom and have been properly screened by MRI trained personnel.